kolenaIO/kolena/docs/metrics/cohens-kappa.md

 ---
-description: Learn about Cohen's Kappa, a metric that measures agreement
+description: How to measure ML model agreement using Cohen's Kappa
 ---

 # Cohen's Kappa